 - 4.5 week(s)

-The public health challenges Rwanda confronts are entwined with the horrible spasm of violence that occurred during the genocide of 1994.
-In a three month span, close to one million people were systematically murdered.
+The public health challenges that Rwanda confronts are entwined with the horrible spasm of violence that occurred during the genocide of 1994.
+In a three month span, nearly one million people were systematically murdered.
 The extent to which Rwanda has moved on toward reconciliation and positive social action is extraordinary, but the effects of the genocide remain pervasive.
-In this context, we examine the effects of endemic illness and its treatment, prevention efforts, and other public health issues common in developing countries, but also confront related concerns directly resulting from the genocide – including the huge number of widows, orphans, and households headed by children.
+In this context, we examine the prevention, treatment, and effects of endemic illness and other public health issues common in developing countries.
+We also confront issues related to the genocide – including the overwhelming number of widows, orphans, and households headed by children.

-Upon your arrival in Kigali, check into a simple downtown hotel and spend two days in meetings designed to orient you to the history of Rwanda, the genocide, reconciliation, and health care provision.
-Meet with representatives of NGOs, Rwandans working on reconciliation, students, orphaned survivors of genocide, and others who share their perspectives and experiences with you.
+Upon your arrival in Kigali, check into a simple downtown hotel and spend several days in meetings designed to orient you to the history of Rwanda, the genocide, reconciliation, and health care provision.
+Meet with representatives of NGOs, Rwandans working on reconciliation, students, orphaned survivors of the genocide, and others who share their perspectives and experiences with you.
 Take part in a powerful visit to the Kigali Genocide Memorial, a museum dedicated to Rwanda’s tragedy.
-In addition to our planned visits, we have time to explore the green hills of this bustling city, and shop for crafts in its colorful markets.
+Collaborate with a local youth group in Kigali to identify key issues that will frame your work in Rwanda.
+Generate questions to investigate further through interviews and discuss in focus groups in the coming weeks.
+In addition to our planned visits, we have time to explore the green hills of this bustling city and shop for crafts in its colorful markets.

-Next, spend seven days in Nyamata, a town 45 minutes south of Kigali in an area of Rwanda that suffers from chronic drought and food shortages.
+Next, spend a week in Nyamata, a town 45 minutes south of Kigali in an area of Rwanda that suffers from chronic drought and food shortages.
 Putney has friendships with a number of private groups working to provide health care in Nyamata, and the district government has enthusiastically endorsed our visit.
-Each day, divide into small groups to work with a variety of host organizations, ranging from a program associated with the Millenium Villages Project working on eradication of tropical diseases, to a small scale home started by local residents to house and care for severely handicapped young people.
+Each day, divide into small groups to work with a variety of host organizations, such as a program associated with the Millenium Villages Project working on eradication of tropical diseases and a small-scale home started by local residents care for severely handicapped youth.

-In Nyamata, stay two or three to a room in guest quarters at the regional hospital.
+In Nyamata, stay in guest quarters at the regional hospital.
 Rooms are plain but comfortable, with cement floors and simple bathrooms equipped with standard toilets.
-We have twin beds, and use sleeping bags.
-Food is cooked outside over a charcoal fire by a local person (with your help), or occasionally at a restaurant in town.
+We have twin beds and use sleeping bags.
+We cook meals with a local Rwandan over a charcoal fire and occasionally eat at a restaurant in town.

 Then travel to the Rehengeri region in the northwest of Rwanda where we are based in the larger town of Musanze for ten days.
-While here, we visit a number of organizations working on health care delivery in town, and also have the unique opportunity to help for a few days in a very rural dispensaire (clinic) in an idyllic, but isolated and poor village in the green hills.
-In Musanze, we stay in a house rented by Putney, four or five people to a room.
-There are beds and mattresses, and you again use sleeping bags.
-The house has two complete bathrooms with standard toilets and simple hot showers.
-In teams, students shop for and prepare meals in the house’s kitchen.
+Here, we visit several local organizations working on health care delivery.
+We also have the unique opportunity to volunteer in a very rural dispensaire (clinic) in a bucolic, but isolated and poor village in verdant hills.
+In Musanze, we stay in a house rented by Putney, with four or five people to a room.
+There are beds and mattresses, and again we use sleeping bags.
+The house has two full bathrooms with standard toilets and simple hot showers.
+We split into teams to shop for and prepare meals in our home’s kitchen.